-5400 Memorial Drive,
+5241 Memorial Drive,

-5 people favorited this theater
+6 people favorited this theater

 This was truly a pure set of twins.
-There was one boxoffice which had two ticket stations, each one dedicated to one theatre.
+There was one box-office which had two ticket stations, each one dedicated to one theatre.
 The lobby was divided by the concession stand which could serve both theatres.
 Each lobby had its own set of rest rooms.
 The auditoriums were good sized each seating 500.
 When compared to theatres today they were real palaces with fully curtained walls, wall to wall screens with curtains, and rocking chair seating.
 The projection equipment was unremarkable, 35 only although Dolby was added to the #2 side in 1978.

-The theatre was opened in late June of 1976.
-The #1 side opened first, on a Friday, with the reissue of Peter Pan.
+The Theatre #1 opened first, on a Friday June 25, with the reissue of Walt Disney’s “Peter Pan”.
 Neither the theatre nor the shopping center was ready.
 On the morning of the grand opening the drink machines and poppers were being installed in the concession stand.
 The parking lot directly in front of the boxoffice was paved, but 90% of the lot was still graded Georgia red clay.
-There was already a line reaching around the building an hour before showtime, but it was held outside for the opening ceremonies and to give the staff time to sweep all of the construction debris into the lobby of #2 which was not due to open until the next week.
+There was already a line reaching around the building an hour before showtime, but it was held outside for the opening ceremonies and to give the staff time to sweep all of the construction debris into the lobby of Theatre #2 which was not due to open until the next week.
 Just as the ceremony was getting underway, one of Atlanta’s trademark thunderstorms erupted, soaking the crowd, the Lakeside High School Band, the Chairman of the DeKalb County Commission, Miss Georgia USA (who was there to cut the ribbon), Bob Neal (the MC) and myself.
 To the best of my recollection, most of the ABC execs made it inside the lobby leaving the city manager and manager, who had transferred from the Phipps Plaza, to pacify the crowd.
-Amazingly, most everyone was pretty good natured about the whole thing and following the film cutting ceremony, a capacity crowd of 500 plus trooped in to see Peter Pan for the then unheard of price of $3.50 for adults and $1.50 for children.
+A time capsule was buried containing contents approved by Dekalb County Libraries and the first 300 children to bring along their photographs would have them buried so they could see what they looked like when the time capsule was to be opened in 2000 A.D.
+Amazingly, most everyone was pretty good natured about the whole thing and following the film cutting ceremony, a capacity crowd of 500 plus trooped in to see “Peter Pan” for the then unheard of price of $3.50 for adults and $1.50 for children.

 At the time, Stonemont was the only theatre of any type for a good 10 miles and the only first run theatre for at least 16.
-Peter Pan played to capacity crowds for the weekend, and the next Wednesday, Silent Movie enjoyed a much more sedate and organized but no less well attended opening.
+“Peter Pan” played to capacity crowds for the weekend, and the next Wednesday June 30, 1976, Mel Brooks “Silent Movie” enjoyed a much more sedate and organized but no less well attended opening of the 500-seat Theatre #2.
 This was the beginning of about 5 great years for this venue.
 Even in those days of much more restricted releases, Stonemont was in a zone by itself and the only limit to the number of good movies it could play was its lack of screens.
-There were a lot of teenagers in this area and movies such as First Love and one, the title of which escapes me but starred Sally Field and Henry Winkler, did huge business there, much better than their overall performance.
-Although they ran many worthy movies, it took the booking of Sgt.
-Peppers Lonely Hearts Club Band to finally get Dolby installed.
+There were a lot of teenagers in this area and movies such as “First Love” and one, the title of which escapes me but starred Sally Field and Henry Winkler, did huge business there, much better than their overall performance.
+Although they ran many worthy movies, it took the booking of “Sgt.
+Peppers Lonely Hearts Club Band” to finally get Dolby installed.
 I will not try to list the hits that played there, but you can figure it out for yourself by just looking up the biggest films for each year.
 Since there was no competition, they got them all.

 Just login to your account and subscribe to this theater